Beyond One Output: Visualizing and Comparing Distributions of Language Model Generations: System Design

 \subsection{Entering one or more prompts}

-Figure~\ref{fig:basic}-A shows the prompt input box, which also includes controls for the temperature, number of generations, model family and model version (DG4, DG6).
-The interface defaults to a single input, but users can add prompts with the `+' button in Figure \ref{fig:basic}-A. The user can also adjust the number of generations to sample.
+Fig.~\ref{fig:basic}-A shows the prompt input box, which also includes controls for the temperature, number of generations, model family and model version (DG4, DG6).
+The interface defaults to a single input, but users can add prompts with the `+' button in Fig.~\ref{fig:basic}-A. The user can also adjust the number of generations to sample.